 - Prevent the spread of pests.
 Check your gear for mice and rats when visiting pest-free islands.

 - Use available access ways to get to the beach.
 Stay out of fenced-off areas.
 Leave nesting shore birds alone.

 - Get your dog trained in avian awareness, and help save forest birds like kiwi and weka.

 - Follow the water care code.
 Keep water craft speed to 5 knots within 200 metres of the shore to avoid disturbing birds that nest there.

 Learn more about New Zealand dotterel on NZ Birds Online.

 Birds nesting - do not disturb

-Find out more about how you can help to protect NZ dotterels in your area from your local DOC office.
+Find out how you can help to protect NZ dotterels in your area by contacting your local DOC office.

 Around Northland, survival of the New Zealand dotterel is mainly thanks to individuals and community groups.
 To learn more or to join a community group, contact Pēwhairangi/Bay of Islands Office.

-On the Coromandel peninsula, find out about getting involved in the New Zealand Dotterel Watch Programme.
+On the Coromandel peninsula, get involved in the New Zealand Dotterel Watch Programme.